Azure/ALZ-Bicep/infra-as-code/bicep/modules/mgDiagSettings/README.md

 ## Deployment

-The inputs for this module are defined in `parameters/mgDiagSettings.parameters.all.bicepparam`.
+The inputs for this module are defined in the respective parameter file (BICEPPARAM/JSON).
 The Diagnostic Settings resource will be named toLa but can be changed in the module if desired.

 > For the  examples below we assume you have downloaded or cloned the Git repo as-is and are in the root of the repository as your selected directory in your terminal of choice.